-This Standard is comprised of fourteen (14) Parts that contain the Standards, Guiding Principles, Recommendations and Reference materials necessary for the design and installation of a Project to qualify for a RoofStar 5-Year Guarantee or RoofStar 10-Year Guarantee.
-Guarantee standards specifically required to qualify for a RoofStar 15-Year Guarantee are listed in each relevant Part.
+The fourteen (14) Parts of this Standard contain the requirements, guiding principles, recommendations and reference materials, necessary to design and construct a project that will qualify for a RoofStar 5-Year Guarantee, RoofStar 10-Year Guarantee, or RoofStar 15-Year Guarantee.
+Guarantee requirements for a RoofStar 15-Year Guarantee are identified in various Parts.
 All RoofStar 15-Year Guarantee requirements must be read together with the general requirements for each Part in this Standard.

-Readers are advised to review relevant materials that can be accessed through the hyperlinks embedded in the body of text and visible in blue font.
+Readers are advised to review relevant materials that can be accessed through the hyperlinks embedded in the body of text.
 Part titles shown in blue indicate hyperlinks to more relevant material that the reader is advised to consult.